EnergeniousE/MgC-user-documentation/user-interface-ui-navigation/creating-a-project.md

 <figure><img src="../.gitbook/assets/9_1.png" alt="" width="563"><figcaption></figcaption></figure>

-**Step 8:** A notable feature of MgC is its ability to promote environmental consciousness by reducing CO2 emissions and cutting costs through renewable resource utilization in microgrids.
-Moving the slider from left to right indicates the choice between saving CAPEX/OPEX or saving CO2 emissions.
-This results in the utilization of the most cost-effective resources when the save CAPEX/OPEX option is selected, and the use of renewable resources in the Microgrid to reduce emissions when the save CO2 emissions option is chosen.&#x20;
+**Step 8:** A notable feature of MgC is its ability to promote environmental consciousness by reducing <span class="math">CO_2</span> emissions and cutting costs through renewable resource utilization in microgrids.
+Moving the slider from left to right indicates the choice between saving CAPEX/OPEX or saving <span class="math">CO_2</span> emissions.
+This results in the utilization of the most cost-effective resources when the save CAPEX/OPEX option is selected, and the use of renewable resources in the Microgrid to reduce emissions when the save <span class="math">CO_2</span> emissions option is chosen.&#x20;

 <figure><img src="../.gitbook/assets/11 (2).png" alt="" width="563"><figcaption></figcaption></figure>